haxtibal/netsnmptable/README.md

 The interface is not stable enough to release anything, and some features are missing (e.g., support for SNMPv1 via getnext).

-From my point of view it would be great if the code could be merged into upstream NetSNMP package some time.
+From my point of view it would be great if the code could be merged into upstream Net-SNMP package some time.
 At least, this package was designed with that in mind, so merging would be very easy.
 The Python C extension reuses code and concepts from the [original Net-SNMP Python Bindings](http://net-snmp.sourceforge.net/wiki/index.php/Python_Bindings)